Asheshp23/AI-systems-and-how-they-can-benefit-your-work/Adaptability.md

 ### Psychological Techniques for Managing Change

 #### Reframing Anxiety
 Drawing from Harvard research, the transcript reveals a powerful technique: reinterpreting anxiety as excitement.
-By simply changing the narrative—saying "I am excited" instead of "I am anxious"—individuals can improve performance and emotional resilience.
+By simply changing the narrative saying "I am excited" instead of "I am anxious" individuals can improve performance and emotional resilience.

 #### Breaking Negative Thought Patterns
 When facing uncertainty, our minds tend to catastrophize.
 Two recommended methods can help: